ORTools4MTEX/ORTools/README.md

 ---

 ### [plotMap_clusters](./src/plotMap_clusters.m)
-The function shows the clusters of grains that are likely to belong to the same parent grain, created with [clusterGraph](https://mtex-toolbox.github.io/parentGrainReconstructor.clusterGraph.html) on top of the  semin-transparent IPF map of child grains.
+This function plots an ebsd map of child grain clusters that are likely to belong to the same parent grain when [clusterGraph](https://mtex-toolbox.github.io/parentGrainReconstructor.clusterGraph.html) is called.
+It is displayed as an overlay on top of a semi-transparent IPF map of child grains.

 - Syntax
   -  ipfKey = plotMap_clusters(job)